[This article would take the reader through a

 since as early as the Greeks first started philosophizing two-and-a-half

-millennia ago about the nature of the world and humanity’s role in it.]
+millennia ago about the nature of the world and humanity’s standing in it.
+The piece is based

 Ever since I returned home after